You're currently on:

 There are a variety of conditions that may cause burning knee pain.
 If the burning sensation is in a specific area, it is important to mention it to your doctor.

 If the burning sensation is in front of knee, it may be a patellar tracking issue where the kneecap does not move properly with the joint.
-Burning kneecap pain is usually caused by runner's knee (also known as chondromalacia) which is common in athletes but may also be a result of any type of overuse (such as from a job).
+Burning kneecap pain is usually caused by runner's knee (also known as chondromalacia or patellofemoral pain syndrome (PFPS)) which is common in athletes but may also be a result of any type of overuse (such as from a job).
 Burning knee pain may also be caused by tendonitis, which occurs when the patellar tendon (located in the front of the knee) becomes inflamed.

 If the burning sensation is on the sides of the knee, it is likely Iliotibial Band Syndrome.
-The iliotibial band runs down the outside of the leg.
+The IT band runs down the outside of the leg.
 When it becomes inflamed it may cause a burning knee sensation.
-Typically ITBS is found in athletes and runners.
+ITBS is often found in athletes and runners.

 As mentioned before, it is important to see your physician for an appropriate diagnosis.
 Your physician will evaluate your knee in order to determine the cause.
 The first thing he or she will do is to ask about your medical history and recent activity.
 Additional imaging tests such as an MRI or an X-ray may also be used for an accurate assessment of your knee.
 For some cases where the patient is experiencing burning knee pain, a blood test may be requested.

 Treatment for Burning Knee Pain